TN 17 (08-16)

 The following are some examples of situations where the recipient does not meet the criteria for against equity and good conscience:

-The recipient will not be able to continue his or her membership at a fitness club or gym;
+The recipient will not be able to continue membership at a fitness club or gym;

-The recipient will have to send his or her minor child to public school, instead of a private school, which requires tuition;
+The recipient will have to send the recipient’s minor child to public school, instead of a private school, which requires tuition;

 The recipient will not be able to continue ordering clothing and household goods from an online retailer;